clarabrunet/iDNDS_v2/README.md

 **Description**:

-This program calculates dNdS (modified from  Nei-Gojobori 1986) taking into account indels in the pairwise alignment.
+This program calculates non-synonymous (dN) and synonymous (dS) substitution ratio (dN/dS), using an algorithem based on Nei-Gojobori (1986), that takes into account indels in the pairwise alignment.
 Indels are treated as non-synonymous substitutions in the pair-wise alignment.

 **Reference**: